Justinus Lhaksana

-Justinus Lhaksana (born 28 July 1967), commonly referred to as Coach Justin or simply Coach Justin, is an Indonesian former futsal coach and sports commentator in the field of football.
+Justinus Lhaksana (born 28 July 1967), commonly referred to as Coach Justin, is an Indonesian former futsal coach and sports commentator in the field of football.
 He also often discusses football and analyzes the strategies of each club.

 Early life and education

 Justinus Lhaksana was born on 28 July 1967 to an upper-class family in Surabaya, East Java.
 Both of his parents was born in Samarinda, East Kalimantan.
 His father is the son of a former KNIL soldier, and he works in the shipping sector, while his mother is of Chinese descent and owns a salon.
-In 1999, Justin alongside his parents moved to Utrecht, Netherlands due to their discomfort living in Surabaya during the Indonesian New Order period, which was marked by prevalent discrimination against individuals of Chinese descent.
+In 1979, Justin alongside his parents moved to Utrecht, Netherlands.
+Due to their discomfort living in Surabaya during the Indonesian New Order period, which was marked by ethnic tensions and prevalent discrimination against individuals of Chinese descent.

 Upon graduating from high school in Utrecht, Justin pursued a degree in political science at the Vrije Universiteit Amsterdam, with a specialization in political communication.
 While pursuing his studies, he worked part-time as a waiter at a restaurant in Amsterdam.

 Coaching career

-In 1999, Justin returned back to Indonesia.
+In 1999, following the fall of Suharto, Justin returned to Indonesia.
 He started his coaching career in 2003 when he handled the Adjie Massaid Futsal Clinic (AMFC) futsal club.
-A year later, Justin flew to the Netherlands to take a coaching course so that he managed to get a License from the Royal Dutch Football Association (KNVB).
+A year later, Justin flew back to the Netherlands to take a coaching course so that he managed to get a License from the Royal Dutch Football Association (KNVB).

 After obtaining the license, Justin was appointed to handle the Indonesia national futsal team in 2004.

 During his time as the national futsal team coach, Justin managed to bring Indonesia to the AFC Futsal Championship in 2005 and 2006.
 Subsequently, Justin also led Indonesia to achieve the runner-up position in the AFF Futsal Championship in both 2006 and 2008, and securing the third place in 2005 and 2009.